getdish/dish/docs/nate.md

+## August

+- list of cities to crawl
+- revisit ssr and prod
+- Mapbox
+- Mobile site
+- Voting, tagging, commenting improvements
+- React Native app
+- Blog posts
+- A bit of user profile page polish
+  - show favorites on the map!
+- Admin icons, ratings
+- Dish rating breakdown

+---

 small:

 - Fix <Dish /> type remove TopCuisineItem weird type and change to tag, but maybe split into to <DishFromTag />, <DishFromRestaurant /> or similar
+- autocomplete = higher ranking higher

 ## July

-- writing
-- autocomplete = higher ranking higher

-- A bit of user profile page polish
-  - show their favorites on the map!
-- Lots of bugfixing
-- location - improve state when permission is active (current location)
-- tips horizontal carousel on detail page
-- Search vietnamese can show top dishes in search results header
 - Restaurant page
   - each dish should have a summary
   - better rating breakdown! on actual page
-- Basic user profile improvements
-- routing and various bugs moving around site
 - user input features and refine
 - Various user flows (expo auth?)